ckodonnell/AESEncrypt/README.md

 # AESEncrypt

-Uses the crypto package in Java.
+AES uses the crypto package in Java.